ikifar2012/addons.mathesonsteplock.ca/docs/addons/remote-backup/basic-config.md

 ## Rclone (Experimental)

-To use simply place your rclone.conf file in the `/ssl/` share, these can be generated using the `rclone config` command on any computer running rclone, example shown below:
+To use simply place your rclone.conf file in the `/addon_configs/3490a758_remote_backup/` directory, these can be generated using the `rclone config` command on any computer running rclone, example shown below:

 ```ini
 [backblaze]